Isabella Braña: Storylines

-Isabella first came to Genoa City to distract Paul Williams as a favor to Michael Baldwin (Christian LeBlanc), who wanted to break up Paul and his wife, Christine.
+Isabella came to Genoa City to distract Paul Williams as a favor to Michael Baldwin (Christian LeBlanc), who wanted to break up Paul and his wife, Christine.
 Isabella approached Paul at his office with a case against her husband, which he took.
 Paul gave Isabella shelter, and the two were drawn to each other.
 Upon the ending of the case, Isabella's past as a call girl came out, but Paul forgave Isabella for lying, and they became even closer.
 Isabella was keen on leaving the city after the case was over, but both Michael and Paul had their reasons for keeping her in town.
 Isabella was surprised to learn that she was pregnant with Paul's child.
 Paul's marriage took another hit when Christine returned home to find him passionately kissing Isabella.
 However, Isabella didn't want Paul, and she decided to tell Michael that she was carrying his child after a night of passion that they had.
 Michael reluctantly agreed to pay for her expenses and went along with all of her demands, while Paul became closer to his ex-wife, Lauren Fenmore (Tracey E. Bregman).
 Paul found out that he was the father of Isabella's child and decided to raise his son with her.
 Both Michael and Mary Williams (Carolyn Conwell), Paul's mother, were not happy to learn the truth.
 Mary did her best to break up the couple, and Paul eventually realized that he couldn't be one happy family with Isabella and their baby.